Accelerating High-Order Finite Element Simulations at Extreme Scale with FP64 Tensor Cores

-The performance of finite element simulations, including the 2025 Gordon Bell Prize-winning tsunami paper, relies heavily on small matrix operations.
-In this paper, we showed in detail how to implement and tune such finite element operations using FP64 tensor cores and kernel fusion.
+The performance of finite element simulations, including the 2025 Gordon Bell Prize-winning application for real-time tsunami forecasting, relies heavily on small matrix operations.
+In this paper, we showed in detail how to further improve the performance of this highly-tuned application using FP64 tensor cores and kernel fusion.
 By using tensor cores, we reduced shared memory reads by 4.6$\times$ and increased the performance of key kernels by up to 59\% and energy efficiency by up to 27\% on NVIDIA's GB200 and GH200 chips.
 Combined with loop fusion, we obtained speedups of up to 2$\times$ and energy savings of up to 83\%.

 The enhancements described in this work were developed within the MFEM library.
-The specific FP64 tensor core optimizations and related kernel fusions are currently under review for integration into the public open-source repository \cite{mfem-web}, which will enable users to leverage these advancements in their own production codes and scientific simulations.
+The specific FP64 tensor core optimizations and related kernel fusions are currently under review for integration into the public open-source repository~\cite{mfem-web}, which will enable users to leverage these advancements in their own production codes and scientific simulations.